 When all exits were closed to the Jews, every hope of escape was now eliminated; and the famine, strengthening its hold, devoured the people, houses and families, one after another.
 The roofs were full of women and infants in the last stages of exhaustion, the alleys with the corpses of the aged: children and young men, swollen with hunger, haunted the marketplaces and collapsed wherever faintness overcame them…Many, as they buried the fallen, fell dead themselves, while others set out for their graves before their fate was upon them.
 And throughout these calamities, no weeping or lamentation was heard…Deep silence blanketed the city, and night laden with death was in the grip of a yet fiercer foe—the brigands…Josephus andThe Jewish War V.XII.3 Cornfeld.

 Matthew was the first gospel to add a birth story, probably to answer questions about Mary that persisted in ca 100 A.D.
-Matthew is the most Jewish of the gospels so his birth story is told from Joseph’s perspective.
+Scholars say that Matthew is the most Jewish of the gospels, so his birth story is told from Joseph’s perspective.
 And yet, Matthew subtly makes Mary more important than Joseph, to the point of saying that he is not Jesus’ father.